The Jayhawks (album)

-The Jayhawks is a 1986 album by The Jayhawks.
+The Jayhawks is the debut album by the Jayhawks, released in 1986.
 It is also known as the Bunkhouse Tapes.
 The 1986 pressing was limited to 2,000 copies.

 History

 Out of print for many years, the album was digitally remastered from reel-to-reel and reissued by Lost Highway Records on May 18, 2010.
 The re-release features an eleven-page booklet designed by Mark Olson.

-"Falling Star" is available on Music From The North Country - The Jayhawks Anthology.
+"Falling Star" is available on Music from the North Country – The Jayhawks Anthology.

 Reception

 In his review for AllMusic, Mark Deming contrasts the early Jayhawks sound with their later work and noted "though it captures some strong and confident performances from a fine band, it's clear they were still a few years away from finding the sound that would make Blue Earth and Hollywood Town Hall some of the most memorable music to come from the first wave of alt-country."
 Entertainment Weekly wrote that "the songs sometimes bland out, but Mark Olson and Gary Louris’ vocal harmonies still shine."
 Trouser Press wrote that "the band stakes out its derivative style with so much spirit that it almost sounds original."